© Unofficial Royalty 2024

 Full name: Alfred Ernest Albert

 Alfred’s father Prince Albert of Saxe-Coburg and Gotha and elder brother, the future King Edward VII of the United Kingdom had both renounced their rights of succession to the throne of the Duchy of Saxe-Coburg and Gotha, leaving Alfred as heir to childless his uncle Ernst II, Duke of Saxe-Coburg and Gotha.
 The transition to his new position was not easy.
 The people were mostly against the idea of a British prince being their Duke even though his father was born a Prince of Saxe-Coburg and Gotha.
-However, Alfred managed to build up the people’s confidence in him and soon became quite popular.
+However, Alfred gained the people’s confidence in him and soon became quite popular.

 Unofficial Royalty: Prince Alfred, Duke of Edinburgh